Hik-UP/documentation/backend/routes/user/poi/remove.rst

 Remove
 ============

-Remove an existing PointOfInterest.
+Remove an existing PointOfInterest from shared or created list.

 Authentication
 ------------

 Requires an access token.
-User must be the creator of the PointOfInterest.

 URL
 ------------